Thomas Tuchel not approached by Man Utd as Erik ten Hag expects to remain in charge at Old Trafford

 The powers that be at United do not want to make sentimental decisions and are determined to be measured in their thinking.

-Tuesday's executive committee meeting, long scheduled in the diary, will be attended by the three decisive figures at the club Sir Jim Ratcliffe, Sir Dave Brailsford and Joel Glazer.
+Tuesday's executive committee meeting, long scheduled in the diary, was attended by the three decisive figures at the club - Sir Jim Ratcliffe, Sir Dave Brailsford and Joel Glazer.

-Chief executive Omar Berrada, sporting director Dan Ashworth, technical director Jason Wilcox, chief operating officer Collette Roche and chief financial officer Roger Bell will also be present.
+Chief executive Omar Berrada, sporting director Dan Ashworth, technical director Jason Wilcox, chief operating officer Collette Roche and chief financial officer Roger Bell were also present.

-It represents an INEOS-led commitment to discuss football operations in person monthly.
+It represents an INEOS-led committee that discuss football operations in person monthly.

-The meeting is not on account of United's form, which sees them winless in five matches across all competitions and post their worst Premier League start.
-It is set to be a discussion point.
+The meeting was not in account of United's form, which sees them winless in five matches across all competitions and post their worst Premier League start, although it was a discussion point.

 As Sky Sports News has previously reported, there is an awareness that United have significantly underperformed in the final third against their expected goals - they are the worst in the league.
 Over time, that should normalise.

 Defensive improvement, especially in terms of shots faced, has also been noted.
-They have conceded as many as Manchester United and Chelsea.
-However, familiar failings like not putting pressure against the ball, being so easy to play against, and quick capitulations after conceding will not be ignored.
+However, familiar failings like not putting pressure against the ball, being so easy to play against and quick capitulations after conceding will not be ignored.

 Ten Hag has been adamant that he retains the backing of the leadership group, which does not contrast with the noise out of the club.